On this page you will find the annual festivals on the Outer Banks.

 6800 S. Croatan Highway, The Bypass, Milepost 16, Nags Hed

 Come one, come all to OBX Pridefest.
 This weekend-long annual event, held in September, is an awesome time to celebrate with the LGBTQ community.
 Starting on Friday and going through Sunday, you can check out a booze cruise, live music, touring productions and comedy shows, a drag brunch, nightly club dancing and the main festival, the Outer Banks Gay Pride Festival.
-Held at Soundside Event Site in Nags Head, the main festival is free and includes music, food and fun.
+The main festival, held at Soundside Event Site in Nags Head, is free and includes music, food and fun.
+Other events are held at various locations.
 You might want to attend one or two events, or you can purchase a pass that’ll get you into every event over the weekend.
 Different restaurants helping to sponsor the event also have vendors at outdoor daytime events and specials throughout the weekend.
-All daytime events are family friendly; nighttime events are not.
+All daytime events are family-friendly; nighttime events are for ages 21 and older.
 Bring your family, friends, a fun-loving attitude and tons of pride – this is one Outer Banks event unlike any other.
 Contact the event's website for questions and information.

 Come one, come all to OBX Pridefest.
 This weekend-long annual event, held in September, is an awesome time to celebrate with the LGBTQ community.
 Starting on Friday and going through Sunday, you can check out a booze cruise, live music, touring productions and comedy shows, a drag brunch, nightly club dancing and the main festival, the Outer Banks Gay Pride Festival.
-Held at...read more
+The main...read more

 Come one, come all to OBX Pridefest.
 This weekend-long annual event, held in...read more